henrietta-k/adapt-learning-wiki/Compiling,-testing-and-deploying-your-Adapt-course.md

+**Important**: if using the authoring tool, please do not attempt to build individual courses using the below instructions (unless you *really* know what you're doing).

+---

 To make developing and deploying Adapt courses as painless as possible, we use the [Grunt task runner](http://gruntjs.com/) to automate as many of the menial tasks as possible.

 ## Tasks